DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Regarding the ceasefire, we've already reached a conclusion with this human."

 The elder glanced towards Farin.
-Despite being surrounded by many foreign gods, she remained calm.
+Despite being surrounded by many sidhes, she remained calm.

 "We do not have a habit of keeping records in paper.
 Everyone here shall be witness to this agreement."

-The elder looked up at foreign gods.
+The elder looked up at sidhes.

 "From now on for the duration of year, humans shall not trespass this forest.
 And so we shall not trespass humans city.